Materials-Consortia/OPTIMADE/optimade.rst

       - **email** with the maintainer's email address.

     - **issue\_tracker**: a `JSON API links object <http://jsonapi.org/format/1.0/#document-links>`__ pointing to the implementation's issue tracker.
-    - **request\_delay**: a float giving time in seconds a client should wait before issuing a subsequent request.

   - **warnings**: a list of warning resource objects representing non-critical errors or warnings.
     A warning resource object is defined similarly to a `JSON API error object <http://jsonapi.org/format/1.0/#error-objects>`__, but MUST also include the field :field:`type`, which MUST have the value :field-val:`"warning"`.